Azerbaijan and Armenian FMs to meet in Russia amid Karabakh clashes

 Earlier talks were held in Geneva but expectations were low and no statements were likely from the negotiations which were being conducted behind closed doors – and without Armenian participation.

-Azerbaijan's Foreign Minister Jeyhun Bayramov was to meet diplomats from France, Russia and the United States, who make up the "Minsk Group" that has sought a solution to the Karabakh conflict since the 1990s.
+Azerbaijan's Foreign Minister Jeyhun Bayramov met diplomats from France, Russia and the United States, who make up the "Minsk Group" that has sought a solution to the Karabakh conflict since the 1990s.

 Fresh clashes were earlier reported on Thursday hours before the talks in which the United States, France, and Russia were to discuss the issue.

-Azerbaijan said the city of Ganja, deep inside the former Soviet republic, had been shelled by Armenian forces on Thursday.
+Azerbaijan said the city of Ganja, the second-largest city in the country, had been shelled by Armenian forces on Thursday.

 One civilian was killed in Azerbaijan's Goranboy region and other villages and towns were fired on by Armenian soldiers, it said.